 The town is famous for it, but in fact, you can spot whales all along the coast.
 And you can see them any time of year, but there are certain peak times to spot them.
 Humpback whales are mostly spotted between June and August, while the southern right whale is most seen from early October when they go looking for a mate.
 Stop along the coast, scan across the water and you’ll soon notice them.
 The season ends in December when the animals move on.

 Meet the Hermanus Whale Crier

-Hermanus has the only whale crier in the world, and has had one since 1992.
+Hermanus has the only whale crier in the world and has had one since 1992.
 He only works in peak season.
-He walk around the village and plays his trumpet when a whale is spotted, and using a kind of Morse code he indicates where you can spot him, so it’s quite convenient for tourists.
+He walks around the village and plays his trumpet when a whale is spotted, and using a kind of Morse code he indicates where you can spot him, so it’s quite convenient for tourists.
 He is a colourful character who’s happy to be in your photos.

 Experience the Hermanus Whale Festival

 This annual festival is quite well known.
 It goes for several days and celebrates the whales that pass the village along the coast.
 There is live music, cooking classes and much more.
 Of course, there are lectures on the animals and you can spot whales from the coast.
 Do be warned that it gets very busy around this time, so if you want to book a hotel you have to do so well in advance.